davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/form.md

 #### Arguments

-- `arg1` (Object): The initial data, can be anything that will work with set/get.
+- {Object} data - The data object passed to the template.

 #### Examples